-In the Solvency II balance sheet, a deferred tax asset totalling TEUR 251,215 is stated as well as a deferred tax liability to the amount of TEUR 2,395,992.
-This subsequently leads to a liability surplus, of which the calculation in principle is executed in two steps.
+In the Solvency II balance sheet, a deferred tax asset totalling TEUR 265,688 is stated as well as a deferred tax liability to the amount of TEUR 2,792,199.
+This subsequently leads to an excess of tax liability over tax assets, that is calculated in two steps.

 The first step involves the calculation of deferred taxes on the basis of valuation differences between the IFRS balance sheet and the tax balance sheet, within the scope of generating the IFRS balance sheet for the consolidated financial statement of the Hannover Re Group.
 Here, deferred tax assets or liabilities are recognised pursuant to IAS 12 (Income taxes) as well as on an intra-year basis pursuant to IAS 34 (Interim financial reporting).
-Deferred tax assets or liabilities are generated, insofar as asset or liability items in the IFRS balance sheet are to be recognised at lower or higher amounts than those in the tax balance sheet, and that these differences will invert in future (temporary differences).
-Temporary differences principally result from valuation differences between a tax balance sheet generated in line with national standards, and both the IFRS balance sheet and consolidation procedures.
+Deferred tax assets or liabilities are generated, if asset or liability items in the IFRS balance sheet are to be recognised at lower or higher amounts than those in the tax balance sheet, and if these differences will invert in future (temporary differences).
+Temporary differences basically result from valuation differences between the tax balance sheet, created in line with national standards, and the IFRS balance sheet as well as from consolidation procedures.
+Deferred taxes are not calculated on permanent differences.

 Deferred tax assets are also calculated based on tax loss carry forwards and tax credits.
-Insofar as the deferred taxes relate to items, which are recognised directly in shareholders' equity, the resulting deferred taxes are also directly recognised in shareholders' equity.
-Value adjustments are made in relation to deferred tax assets as soon as the realisation of the deferred tax assets appears to be no longer probable in future.
-Deferred taxes are valued using the ratified rates of tax in the respective country, which apply and / or have been decreed as at the reporting due date.
+Adjustments are made as soon as the realisation of the deferred tax assets appears no longer probable in future (refer to chapter E.1.2.5 for more details on the impairment test).
+Deferred taxes are valued using the ratified rates of tax in the respective country, which apply or have been decreed as at the reporting due date.

-The second step involves the calculation of deferred taxes on the basis of valuation differences between the Solvency II balance sheet and the IFRS balance sheet.
-According to Guideline 9 of the EIOPA guidelines, no discounting is applied in the valuation of deferred taxes in the Solvency II balance sheet.
+The second step consists of the calculation of deferred taxes based on the valuation differences between the Solvency II balance sheet and the IFRS balance sheet.
+The granularity of this calculation is in line with the granularity of the calculation of deferred tax under IFRS.
+Reclassifications are considered (e.g. referring to payables/receivables and intragroup loans) to reflect specific requirement under Solvency II.
+The calculation of the deferred tax asset and liability is carried out on the level of individual balance sheet items.
+According to Guideline 9 of the EIOPA guidelines, no discounting applies in the valuation of deferred taxes in the Solvency II balance sheet.

-The result of these two steps is the generation of deferred taxes on the basis of valuation differences between the tax balance sheet and the Solvency II balance sheet.
+As result of these two steps the deferred taxes based on the valuation differences between the tax balance sheet and the Solvency II balance sheet are calculated.

-With existing differences between the commercial and tax valuation for assets, liabilities and deferred / prepaid items, which are projected to invert in subsequent financial years, this can on-balance result in a tax relief being stated as a deferred tax asset, or a tax burden being stated as a mandatory deferred tax liability in the trade balance.
+With existing differences between the commercial and tax valuation for assets, liabilities and deferred / prepaid items, which are expected to invert in subsequent financial years, this can onbalance result in a tax relief being stated as a deferred tax asset, or a tax burden being stated as a mandatory deferred tax liability in the trade balance.